tinyperson4097/va-campaign-finance/README.md

 **Name matching issues**: The normalization process handles many variations, but some edge cases may need manual review.

 **Large downloads**: The full dataset is substantial.
 Use `--skip-download` to work with existing data during development.

-### Getting Help

-Check the interactive mode for available queries and data statistics.

-## License

-ISC